-(102mm) vertical separation between the vent connectors.
-Refer to common venting tables in the current editions of ANSI Z223.1 or CSA-B149 installation compliance codes for proper vent size.

-- 7 Clearance to combustible material is 6" (152mm) for single-wall vent material except where a listed clearance thimble is used.
-Clearance to combustible material for type B-1 vent or factory-built chimney is per manufacturer's instructions.
-Clearance to combustible material is 1" on vertical sections of the concentric vent/adapter/cap kit. - 8 The vent connector shall be supported without any dips or sags.
+- 5 The unit may be vented vertically as a single appliance or in a common vent with other gas-fired appliances.
+In common venting situations, vent connectors for other appliances must maintain a 4" (102mm) vertical separation between the vent connectors.
+Refer to common venting tables in the current editions of ANSI Z223.1 or CSA-B149 installation compliance codes for proper vent size. - 6 Clearance to combustible material is 6" (152mm) for single-wall vent material except where a listed clearance thimble is used.
+Clearance to combustible material for type B-1 vent or factory-built chimney is per manufacturer's instructions. - 7 The vent connector shall be supported without any dips or sags.
 Vertical vents shall be supported in accordance with their listing and manufacturers' instructions.
-All horizontal vent connector runs shall have a slope up to the vertical vent of at least 1/4" per foot (1mm per 50mm). - 9 All vertical type B-1 vents, single-wall vertical vents (commercial applications), or listed chimney lining systems must be terminated with a U.L.-listed (or other equivalent agency) vent cap or listed roof assembly.
-See table 3. - 10 The vent must extend at least 3 feet (1m) above the highest point where it passes through a roof of a building.
+All horizontal vent connector runs shall have a slope up to the vertical vent of at least 1/4" per foot (1mm per 50mm). - 8 All vertical type B-1 vents, single-wall vertical vents (commercial applications), or listed chimney lining systems must be terminated with a UL-listed (or other equivalent agency) vent cap or listed roof assembly. - 9 The vent must extend at least 3 feet (1m) above the highest point where it passes through a roof of a building.
 The vent must also extend at least 2 feet (1m) higher than any part of a building within a horizontal distance of 10 feet (3m) unless otherwise specified by ANSI Z223.1 or CSA-B149 installation compliance codes.
 The vent must extend at least 5 feet (2m) above the highest connected equipment flue collar.